ShawnLJW/harry-GPTter/README.md

 ## Credits

-- The text files were downloaded from [kaggle](https://www.kaggle.com/datasets/balabaskar/harry-potter-books-corpora-part-1-7)
+- The text files that the model was trained on were downloaded from [kaggle](https://www.kaggle.com/datasets/balabaskar/harry-potter-books-corpora-part-1-7)
 - I referenced this [tutorial](https://www.youtube.com/watch?v=kCc8FmEb1nYhttps://www.youtube.com/watch?v=kCc8FmEb1nY) by [Andrej Karpathy](https://github.com/karpathy) for some parts of the code